japila-books/spark-sql-internals/docs/spark-sql.md

 Internally, a structured query is a [Catalyst tree](catalyst/index.md) of (logical and physical) [relational operators](catalyst/QueryPlan.md) and [expressions](expressions/Expression.md).

-When an action is executed on a `Dataset` (directly, e.g. link:spark-sql-dataset-operators.adoc#show[show] or link:spark-sql-dataset-operators.adoc#count[count], or indirectly, e.g. link:spark-sql-DataFrameWriter.adoc#save[save] or link:spark-sql-DataFrameWriter.adoc#saveAsTable[saveAsTable]) the structured query (behind `Dataset`) goes through the link:spark-sql-QueryExecution.adoc#execution-pipeline[execution stages]:
+When an action is executed on a `Dataset` (directly, e.g. spark-sql-dataset-operators.md#show[show] or spark-sql-dataset-operators.md#count[count], or indirectly, e.g. spark-sql-DataFrameWriter.md#save[save] or spark-sql-DataFrameWriter.md#saveAsTable[saveAsTable]) the structured query (behind `Dataset`) goes through the spark-sql-QueryExecution.md#execution-pipeline[execution stages]:

-. link:spark-sql-QueryExecution.adoc#analyzed[Logical Analysis]
+. spark-sql-QueryExecution.md#analyzed[Logical Analysis]
-. link:spark-sql-QueryExecution.adoc#withCachedData[Caching Replacement]
+. spark-sql-QueryExecution.md#withCachedData[Caching Replacement]
-. link:spark-sql-QueryExecution.adoc#optimizedPlan[Logical Query Optimization] (using [rule-based](SparkOptimizer.md) and link:spark-sql-cost-based-optimization.adoc[cost-based] optimizations)
+. spark-sql-QueryExecution.md#optimizedPlan[Logical Query Optimization] (using [rule-based](SparkOptimizer.md) and spark-sql-cost-based-optimization.md[cost-based] optimizations)
-. link:spark-sql-QueryExecution.adoc#sparkPlan[Physical Planning]
+. spark-sql-QueryExecution.md#sparkPlan[Physical Planning]
-. link:spark-sql-QueryExecution.adoc#executedPlan[Physical Optimization] (e.g. link:spark-sql-whole-stage-codegen.adoc[Whole-Stage Java Code Generation] or link:spark-sql-adaptive-query-execution.adoc[Adaptive Query Execution])
+. spark-sql-QueryExecution.md#executedPlan[Physical Optimization] (e.g. spark-sql-whole-stage-codegen.md[Whole-Stage Java Code Generation] or spark-sql-adaptive-query-execution.md[Adaptive Query Execution])
-. link:spark-sql-QueryExecution.adoc#toRdd[Constructing the RDD of Internal Binary Rows] (that represents the structured query in terms of Spark Core's RDD API)
+. spark-sql-QueryExecution.md#toRdd[Constructing the RDD of Internal Binary Rows] (that represents the structured query in terms of Spark Core's RDD API)

-As of Spark 2.0, Spark SQL is now _de facto_ the primary and feature-rich interface to Spark's underlying in-memory distributed platform (hiding Spark Core's RDDs behind higher-level abstractions that allow for [logical](SparkOptimizer.md#batches) and link:spark-sql-SparkPlanner.adoc#strategies[physical] query optimization strategies even without your consent).
+As of Spark 2.0, Spark SQL is now _de facto_ the primary and feature-rich interface to Spark's underlying in-memory distributed platform (hiding Spark Core's RDDs behind higher-level abstractions that allow for [logical](SparkOptimizer.md#batches) and spark-sql-SparkPlanner.md#strategies[physical] query optimization strategies even without your consent).

 NOTE: You can find out more on the core of Apache Spark (aka _Spark Core_) in https://bit.ly/mastering-apache-spark[Mastering Apache Spark 2] gitbook.

-In other words, Spark SQL's `Dataset` API describes a distributed computation that will eventually be converted to a link:spark-sql-QueryExecution.adoc#toRdd[DAG of RDDs] for execution.
+In other words, Spark SQL's `Dataset` API describes a distributed computation that will eventually be converted to a spark-sql-QueryExecution.md#toRdd[DAG of RDDs] for execution.

 NOTE: Under the covers, structured queries are automatically compiled into corresponding RDD operations.